Investigators holding NIH research grants may request supplemental funds to enhance the diversity of the research workforce. See the FOA.

 - Typically a grant should have at least 2 years remaining to request a supplement for a graduate student or postdoctoral fellow; for high school, undergraduate or post-baccalaureate students, the grant should have at least 1 year remaining.

-- Submit at least three months before the funding start date
+- Submit at least three months before the anticipated funding start date

-- Submit via Cayuse to your funding component, typically through the parent grant’s project officer.
+- Submit via GW Cayuse, following advice from the parent grant’s project officer.

 Applications include common elements, but refer to IC-specific directions, as each IC has slightly different requirements.
-Requirements listed here are based on NHLBI supplements.
+Requirements listed here are based on NHLBI supplements (check your IC instructions).